YUNYISHENG/Episode/pages/academic_book_lists.md

 - Yacine Ait-Sahalla.
 1999. *Transition densities for interest rate and other nonlinear diffusions.* The Jounal of Finance.
 - Stéphane Goutte, Benteng Zou.
 2012. *Continuous time regime switching model applied to foreign exchange rate.*
+- Abraham Wald.
+1949. _Notes on the consistency of Maximum likelihood estimation_

 ## OTHERS
 The folder: (\_economics/\_BU/References)